 Admission

-The admission requirements of the AG ACNP Post Graduate Certificate are consistent with those requirements specified by the Graduate School of the University of Wisconsin-Milwaukee.
-In addition, students must also meet the following requirements for the College of Nursing:
+The admission requirements of the AG ACNP Post-Graduate Certificate are consistent with those requirements specified by the Graduate School of the University of Wisconsin-Milwaukee.
+In addition, students must also meet the following requirements for the School of Nursing:

 • A master’s or doctoral degree in Nursing from an accredited program providing preparation as a nurse practitioner, clinical nurse specialist, certified nurse midwife, or certified registered nurse anesthetist.